-Proof: To prove that the opinions eventually become fixed or cycle every other day, think of each friendship as a pair of (directed) edges, one in each direction.
-Let us say an edge is currently bad if the party of the advising friend differs from the next-day's party of the advised friend.
-In other words, the edge is bad if the advised friend did not follow the advisor's opinion (which means that the advisor was in the minority).
-An edge that is not bad, is good.
+Proof: To prove that the opinions eventually become fixed or cycle every other day, think of each friendship between citizens as a pair of (directed) edges, one in each direction.
+Let us say an edge is currently "bad" if the party of the advising friend differs from the next-day's party of the advised friend.
+In other words, the edge is bad if the advisor was in the minority.
+An edge that is not bad, is "good".

-Consider the out-edges of citizen u on day t, during which (say) u roots for the Democrats.
-Assume that on day t, g out-edges of u are good, and b outedges are bad.
-Note that g + b is the degree of u.
-Since g out-edges are good, gfriends of u root for the Democrats on day t + 1.
-Likewise, b friends of u root for the Republicans on day t + 1.
-In other words, on the evening of day t + 1citizen u will receive g recommendations for Democrats, and b for Republicans.
+Consider the out-edges of citizen c on day t, during which (say) c roots for the Democrats.
+Assume that during day t, g out-edges of c are good, and bout-edges are bad.
+Note that g + b is the degree of c.
+Since g out-edges were good, g friends of c root for the Democrats on day t + 1.
+Likewise, b friends of croot for the Republicans on day t+1.
+In other words, on the evening of day t+1 citizen c will receive g recommendations for Democrats, and b for Republicans.
 We distinguish two cases: